thecodemonkey/kafka-microservices/hello-kafka/readme.md

 ## Broker

 Kafka Broker is the heart of the Kafka system.
 Usually, brokers are operated in clusters.
 A broker is a single node of the cluster.
 The broker takes care of receiving, distributing and storing messages in the topics.
-Connected systems communicate with the broker via TCP:PORT.
+Connected clients(Consumer, Producer) communicate with the broker via TCP:PORT.

 <br/><br/>

 ## Topic

 A topic is a message channel(logical container) to which messages are sent and from which messages are received.
 A Kafka cluster can manage as many topics as needed.
 Messages are stored in topics in a chronological order.
 In general, topics are immutable.
 Messages come in, but are not modified or deleted.
 However, Kafka offers many different configuration options at this point, so that topics can be used in different ways.

+<br/><br/>

+## Producer

+Kafka client that publishes messages to one or more topics of a Kafka system is called a producer.

+<br/><br/>

+## Consumer

+Consumer is also a client that receives the messages by subscribing to one or more Topics.

 <br/><br/>